Learnathon-By-Geeky-Solutions/popoconda/README.md

 ---

 ## How to Play
-- Use a combination of firearms, equipment, and jetpack maneuvers to defeat enemies and bosses.
+- Use Assult Rifle, and jetpack maneuvers to defeat enemies and bosses.
 - Learn boss patterns, exploit their weaknesses, and adapt your strategy to progress.

 ---